Spartakhan/drivesafely/README.md

 # CSE2102-Project-drivesafely <h1>

 ## Installation <h2>
-To have the webpage up and running, foloow these steps:
+To have the webpage up and running, follow these steps:
 1) copy the CSE2102-Application Prototype folder
 2) paste it in the www directory on your local drive
 3) start your wamp server